ThisaruGuruge/dotfiles/README.md

 **`lazygit` - Interactive Git Interface**:

+Lazygit is configured to use `~/.config/lazygit/config.yml` (managed by stow) with:
+- Nerd font icons enabled
+- Git delta integration for better diffs
+- Custom theme with cyan accents
+- Auto-fetch and auto-refresh enabled

 ```bash
 lg                                         # Open lazygit TUI for git operations
 glog                                       # Beautiful git log with graph and colors